September is a great time of year to visit Athens, with lots of exhibitions, events, concerts. Here's some things to do in Athens in September.

-You can even easily find parking spots.
+You can even easily find parking spots even in central Athens in August.
 Crazy, but true!

-What makes September in Athens so special, is all those people have returned with renewed optimism, energy, and creativity.
+What makes September in Athens so special though, is all those people have returned with renewed optimism, energy, and creativity.

 In a way, it feels like people are setting new resolutions and goals, which to a certain extent they are.